LacunaSoftware/docs/docs.en-us/articles/pki-guide/web-signatures/index.md

 We support two ways of implementing web signatures:

 * [Web remote signatures](remote.md) - on this approach, only the computations that must necessarily be performed on the frontend are performed there, all other steps are performed on the backend.
+In a way, the backend performs a signature with a *remote* key
+  (being on the client side).

-* [Web local signatures](local.md) - on this approach, all computations are done on the frontend, without cooperation from the backend.
+* [Web local signatures](local.md) - on this approach, all computations are done *locally* on the frontend, without cooperation from the backend.

 On scenarios on which the file that will be signed is already on the server side and/or the resulting signed file needs to end up on the